 Accentuated Eccentric Loading

-The eccentric phase of an exercise induces large physiological and muscle adaptations, including increased muscle hypertrophy (study).
+The eccentric phase of an exercise induces large amounts of muscle adaptations (study).

 How to do it?